Guideb/reproducer/readme.md

 > curl -d '{"size": 5}' -H "Content-Type: application/json" -X POST http://localhost:8080/reproducer

 Open http://localhost:11222/console/cache/reproducer_domain , see that this time nothing is persisted.
+You can see that the kogito process is still working on the console because the created string is printed, but infinispan is not persisting the process anymore.